Last Updated on February 26, 2025

 - First of all, the accent of speaking between both the regions is quite different and distinct from each other.

-- Their words are also a little different between them.
+- Their words also differ between them.

 - The pronunciation of words differs from each other and is not similar in any way.

-- The speaking style of the Garhwali population sounds more like Himachali while the Kumaoni language sounds somewhat similar to Nepali.
+For example, Kumaoni uses the word ‘Thehra,’ whereas in Garhwali, they use the word ‘Bal,’ which is not at all similar to the Kumaoni word.
+The speaking style of the Garhwali population sounds more like Himachali, while the Kumaoni language sounds somewhat similar to Nepali.